danielaparker/jsoncons/src/doc/Home.md

 jsoncons uses some features that are new to C++ 11, particularly move semantics, however, it has been written to be compatible with VC++ 10 SP1 (note that SP1 is required for VC++ 10, it fixes compiler bugs with move semantics.)
 It has been tested with MS Visual C++ 10 SP1, Intel C++ Studio XE 2013 and clang 3.3 and GCC 4.8.

 The code repository is on [github](https://github.com/danielaparker/jsoncons), releases are on [sourceforge](https://sourceforge.net/projects/jsoncons/?source=navbar).
+It is distributed under the [Boost Software License](http://www.boost.org/users/license.html)

 To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.